mnr/writing-wip/dimensions_living_book/greta.md

 Greta went to college to become a teacher.
 She has told us (several times) about her experience in teacher's college.
 She was in charge of at least one of the annual trips and we have seen the pictures, diary entries, and budget.
 Greta was quite the sparkplug, singing and dancing until early in the morning, then getting her fellow students up and in the buses for another day driving through the mountains.

-Eugene Ross returned from being stationed in the Chorwan Valley during the Korean War.
-He had a piece of shrapnel in his arm, but never talked about his experiences.
+Gene and Greta first met at the dance hall in Dorchester, Wisconsin in 1951 and kept in touch while Gene was stationed in the Chorwan Valley of Korea.
+He returned after fifteen months and never talked about the shrapnel in his arm.

-Greta married Gene after he came home from the Korean war and birthed five children in Neillsville, Wisconsin.
+Greta married Gene in 1956 and birthed five children in Neillsville, Wisconsin.
 In 1950, the population was 2,663 people.
 In 2020 the population was at 2,384.
 Not much has changed in seventy years.

-I knew nothing about Neillsville until I went there with my girlfriend, Janell.
-We drove into town and I started laughing.

-"What's so funny?" asks Janell.

-"Ely is bigger than this.
-We're in the sticks," I replied.
-Ely, Minnesota is a small town on the border of the Boundary Waters Canoe Area.
-I grew up in St. Paul, Minnesota and had a decidedly superior attitude about the sophistication of cities as a function of their population.

-"Neillsville is where I grew up," Janell informed me.
-Her tone was frosty.
-I decided it was best to keep my thoughts on sophistication vs population to myself.
-It was not a topic to pursue if I was hoping to get lucky.

 Greta carried lunch down to Gene's Citgo service station and did the banking for the business.
 She made dinner and thanked the Lord for such a good provider as Eugene Ross.
-They purchased a four-bedroom, one bathroom house with 1,800 square feet of floor space for a rambunctious family.
+They purchased a four-bedroom, two bath house with 1,800 square feet of floor space for a rambunctious family.
+Upstairs were two bedrooms; boys on the left, girls on the right.
+Gene and Greta had a bedroom downstairs, the fourth bedroom was Gene's office.

 Her children, like all children, tested her limits.
 Her middle son memorized joke books and would repeat them, rapid-fire, at the dinner table.
 When the kids were laughing, choking, and spitting up milk from their noses, Gene sent them to the basement.
 I like to think Gene and Greta would sit at the quiet table, trying to keep an air of somber wisdom, but eventually smirking and then breaking out in snorts.
 Parental decorum *must* be maintained.